How to earn at least 5% cash back on as many purchases as possible

 Cardholders get 5 percent cash back on their top eligible spending category (up to $500 in purchases every billing cycle, then 1 percent cash back after that).
 The possible categories are restaurants, gas stations, grocery stores, select travel, select transit, select streaming services, drugstores, home improvement stores, fitness clubs and live entertainment.

-The Discover it Cash Back card is a no-annual-fee rotating category card that gives 5 percent cash back after activation on up to $1,500 in quarterly spending (then 1 percent after that).
+The Discover it® Cash Back card is a no-annual-fee rotating category card that gives 5 percent cash back after activation on up to $1,500 in quarterly spending (then 1 percent after that).
 The issuer chooses the categories, so they’re not as flexible as the Custom Cash, but they still offer broad appeal.
-The Q4 2021 assortment leans hard into holiday shopping with Amazon.com, Target.com and Walmart.com.
-The 2022 Discover cash back calendar incorporates traditional favorites such as grocery stores, restaurants, PayPal and more.
+The Q1 2023 assortment includes grocery stores, drug stores and select streaming services.
+The 2023 Discover cash back calendar hasn’t been revealed beyond the first quarter, but based upon past experience, there’s a good chance it will feature traditional favorites such as restaurants, PayPal, Amazon.com and more.

 I see the appeal of holding all three of these cards.
 The Freedom Flex, the Custom Cash and the Discover it Cash Back card can each zig when another zags, diversifying your earning strategy.

-Another contender for our Swiss Army Knife of 5 percent no-annual-fee cash back cards is the U.S. Bank Cash+ Visa Signature Card.
+Another contender for our Swiss Army Knife of 5 percent on eligible purchases no-annual-fee cash back cards is the U.S. Bank Cash+® Visa Signature® Card.
 Its eligible categories are more niche, but that’s actually useful if you already have a lot of the major bases covered with your other cards.

-The Cash+ card allows users to select two of the following categories each quarter to earn 5 percent cash back within (on up to $2,000 in combined spending, then 1 percent cash back after that): TV, Internet and streaming services; home utilities; ground transportation; select clothing stores; cellphone providers; electronics stores; gyms and fitness centers; fast food outlets; sporting goods and department stores; furniture stores and movie theaters.
+The Cash+ card allows users to select two of the following categories each quarter to earn 5 percent cash back on eligble purchases (on up to $2,000 in combined spending, then 1 percent cash back after that): TV, Internet and streaming services; home utilities; ground transportation; select clothing stores; cellphone providers; electronics stores; gyms and fitness centers; fast food outlets; sporting goods retailers; department stores; furniture stores and movie theaters.
 It may be hard to max these out regularly, but even the occasional large electronics or furniture purchase could make this card well worth it.

 Store credit cards